 How to add more pomegranate juice to your diet

-In a review published in the American Journal of Clinical Nutrition, researchers found a link between eating fish and a reduced mortality rate from prostate cancer.
+Fatty fish have plenty of other health benefits.
 Try eating fatty fish found in cold waters to increase your omega-3 intake.
 These include:

 How to add more fish to your diet

-Adding more omega-3s to your diet can be as easy as cracking a can of sardines or tuna and chowing down.
+Adding more omega-3s to your diet can be as easy as cracking open a can of sardines or tuna.
 Not everyone is so enthusiastic about fish, though.
-It can also be expensive.
+Plus, it can also be expensive.

-If you haven’t enjoyed fish in the past, try a different type of fish.
-Each fish has a unique flavor.
-The flavor is also milder if the fish is fresh, so your taste buds may enjoy fish more if you buy it from a fish counter and make it that day.
+If you haven’t enjoyed fish in the past, try a different type.
+Each one has a unique flavor.
+The flavor is also milder if the fish is fresh, so you may enjoy fish more if you buy it from a fish counter and make it that day.

 Cod, flounder, and trout have milder flavors.
-Try topping your fish with a lemon sauce, or for an extra boost to your prostate, try baked cod in a tomato sauce.
+Try topping your fish with a lemon sauce or adding it to another prostate-friendly food.
+For example, you could try baked cod in a tomato sauce.

-To stretch your dollar, you can also add fish to a hearty dish, like pasta, soup, salad, or sandwiches.
+To stretch your dollar, you can also add fish to dishes like pasta, soup, salad, or sandwiches.
 That way you won’t need as much fish to make a complete meal.

-You can also ask your doctor about taking fish oil supplements.
+You can also ask your healthcare provider about taking omega-3 supplements.